-What is a short term vacation rental?
+What is a short-term vacation rental?

-Before anything else, let’s familiarize ourselves with the definition of a short term rental.
+Before anything else, let’s familiarize ourselves with the definition of a short-term rental.

-Many owners of short term vacation rentals rent their property for the majority of the year when they are not using it themselves.
+Many owners of short-term vacation rentals rent their property for the majority of the year when they are not using it themselves.

-They have become a hugely popular alternative to hotels in the last 20 or so years, most notably with the surge of sharing economy websites such as HomeAway, Airbnb and VRBO.
+They have become a hugely popular alternative to hotels in the last 20 or so years, most notably with the surge of sharing economy websites such as HomeAway, Airbnb and Vrbo.

-Pros of short term vacation rentals
+Advantages of short-term vacation rentals

-1. More flexibility
+2. More flexibility

-For owners who rent their properties short term, there is a lot more flexibility involved for you and yours.
+For owners who rent their properties short-term, there is a lot more flexibility involved for you and yours.
 You can specifically block off calendar periods that you want to keep free for your personal use without inconveniencing anyone.

-2. Less wear and tear
+3. Less wear and tear

 In general, vacation rental contract lengths range from a few days to a few weeks maximum.
 Receiving guests in short bursts like these ensure that guests are simply visiting your property, and so won’t be thinking about redecorating or rearranging furniture.